 - Size: medium

 - Temperament: Smart, motivated, energetic

 NOTE: In Canada, and their native France, Brittanies are known as Brittany Spaniels.
-But America and the UK use the name Brittany, since genetically they are closer to pointers and setters than spaniels.
+But others use the name Brittany, since genetically they are closer to pointers and setters than spaniels.
 In this article, as among the wider dog community, we’ve used both names interchangeably.

 What to expect from a Brittany Lab mix

 Brittany Lab mixes are part of a wider trend for dogs with known mixed ancestry.
 As opposed to purebred dogs, and mutts who have unknown mixed ancestry.
 Dogs with known mixed ancestry are also known as designer dogs.
 When a designer dog litter is planned, there is no guarantee that the puppies will only inherit the most desirable traits from each of their parents, or grow to a size exactly halfway between them.
 So it’s important to consider all the qualities of both parent breeds, and satisfy yourself that you’d be happy with any of them, in any combination!